The Fiber Optic Association

 for astronomical photometry, writing all the software,

-debugging hardware and creating data analysis
+helped build and debug the hardware and creating data analysis

 of California, Santa Cruz, Lick Observatory, 1967-8.